Hamster-Inside/Python-Module-03/README.md

 # Python-Module-03
-Code reminding someone to return borrowed items by e-mail.
+Code reminding someone about deadlines by e-mail.